UFSEC/android-reddit-client/README.md

 Select "Empty Activity" and click Next.

-Keep the default values for this activity and click Finish.
+Name this activity `PostsActivity` and click Finish.

 ##What's in the new project: